Beijing – Xi’an – Chengdu – Yangtze Cruise – Yichang – Wuhan – Guilin – Shanghai

 Optional Suzhou Day Tour

-Our full-day schedule takes in the historic Tiger Hill, Humble Administrator’s Garden, Suzhou Museum (designed by I.M.
-Pei), North Pagoda and a short canal cruise.
+Our full-day schedule takes in the historic Tiger Hill, Humble Administrator’s Garden, North Pagoda, a short canal cruise, and a visit to Suzhou Silk Embroidery Research Institute if time allows.
 We return to Shanghai by train in early evening.

-The all-inclusive price including a delicious hot lunch starts from US$250 per person and requires a minimum of 2 participants to operate.
+The all-inclusive price with lunch starts from US$250 per person and requires a minimum of 2 participants to operate.

 Day 19/Mon: Shanghai – Home City (B)